mbaityje/plankifier/README.md

 ### Examples

-Examples of usage are contained in the script `master.sh` (launches all relevant the scripts) and in the notebook `example.ipynb` (shows how to train a plankton model).
+Examples of usage are contained in the script `master.sh` (launches all relevant the scripts), in the notebook `example.ipynb` (shows how to train a plankton model), and in the notebook `predict.py`.

 ---